 Subsequent annual monitoring reports showed continued improvement in Little Seneca Creek subwatersheds as development in Clarksburg stabilized and full stormwater controls were implemented.
-However, the portions of the Ten Mile Creek subwatershed that have been affected by development remain in fair condition and none of the monitored streams in the Town Center or Newcut Road Districts have returned to pre-development conditions.
+However, the portions of the Ten Mile Creek subwatershed that have been affected by development remain in fair condition and none of the monitored streams have returned to pre-development conditions.
 Consequently, in 2012, the County Council determined that a limited plan amendment was necessary to refine 1994 Plan recommendations to achieve the original stated goals given stream monitoring findings, changes to environmental regulations, and the need for further safeguards to protect Ten Mile Creek that are balanced with community building goals.